pictureanastronomer/pictureanastronomer.github.io/_pages/publiclectures.md

 social: false
 ---

-For each of the four weeks in February, we are hosting a public talk featuring a prominent and inspiring woman in astrophysics.
+Throughout February, we are hosting public talks featuring a prominent and inspiring woman in astrophysics.
 Each talk will be followed by a structured Q&A.

-These lectures are intended for a general audience and are suitable for all ages.
+These lectures are intended for a general audience.

 *Registration information coming soon.
 Note that separate registration is required for each talk.*

 #### Schedule
 - Dara Norman -- February 3, 2025
-- Katie Mack -- date TBD
+- Katie Mack -- February 7, 2025
 - Dame Jocelyn Bell Burnell -- February 19, 2025
 - Anna Frebel -- February 25, 2025